-To avoid exceeding the maximum time frame required to complete a program of study using financial aid, students are expected to maintain a specific completion rate that is known as the “pace of progress.”
-At the end of each period of enrollment, students must have a cumulative passing rate of at least 67 percent of all classes attempted.
+To avoid exceeding the maximum time frame required to complete a program of study using financial aid, students are expected to maintain a specific completion rate that is known as the “pace of completion.”
+At the end of each period of enrollment, students must have a cumulative completion rate of at least 67 percent of all classes attempted.

 - Successful pace of completion is measured by grades of A, B, C, or D. These are considered passing grades at WC.